nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 To create a new Device, you will need an existing Device Role or need to create a new Device Role instance.

 !!! note
-     you might create roles for core switches, distribution switches, and access switches within your network.
+     You might create roles for core switches, distribution switches, and access switches within your network.

 To create a new Device Role: